lydialucchesi/smallsets/cran-comments.md

 Dear CRAN Team,

-Thank you for taking the time to review this smallsets (v2.0.0) submission to CRAN. smallsets (v1.0.0) was first published on CRAN on 3 February 2023.
+Thank you for taking the time to review this smallsets 2.0.0 submission to CRAN.
+The first smallsets CRAN release (1.0.0) was on 3 February 2023.
 Since then, several new features have been added and changes made, including a breaking change.
 These updates are described in the NEWS.md file.
-Below is the output from the R CMD check.
+The R CMD check succeeded in 50.8s without any errors/warnings/notes.
 Kind regards, Lydia Lucchesi

 ### R CMD check
-Duration: 1m 4s
+Duration: 50.8s

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 R CMD check succeeded

 # Response to reviewer comments for CRAN re-submission (2 Feb 2023)